75 % of the earth is covered with water.

 So, save money on cleaning agents whilst doing your bit for the environment!

-article from The Star below:
+I have attached the article from The Star below:

 Committed to leaving the smallest footprint possible, one woman is waging war on global warming.